 STAY TUNED THOUGH…for a development on this front..

-If you’re looking for support – or maybe you’d like some ideas for how to broach issues of gender and sexual identity in the classroom – check out the resources below.
+If you’re looking for support – or maybe you’d like some ideas for how to broach issues of gender and sexual identity in the classroom – check out my GLBTIQ Resource Page

 Pushing The Edge for Social Justice – My Podcast

 If you’re passionate about making a difference on the Social Justice front, check out my podcast – Pushing The Edge with Greg Curran.
-Just search in ITUNES or your favourite podcast app.
+Just search in Apple Podcasts or your favourite podcast app.

 I chat with educators who are not content with the status quo, they’re actively working for change in their schools.